msdrigg/site/blog/2025-06-01-0xdead10cc-caused-by-swiftdata-modelcontainer/index.md

 draft: true
 ---

+I'm writing today about another tricky crash I investigated in my [Roku remote app](https://apps.apple.com/us/app/roam-a-better-remote-for-roku/id6469834197).
+Unlike the [previous post](/blog/2025-05-25-silent-sigpipe-crash-caused-by-bsd-socket%20copy.md) in my troubleshooting journey, the iOS crash reporter actually caught this crash.
+What made this crash trickier was the fact that the XCode crash viewer obfucse

 ```
 Over the past few months I have been working on diagnosing and fixing as many of the crashes I can in my Roku remote app ([Roam](https://apps.apple.com/us/app/roam-a-better-remote-for-roku/id6469834197)).